A variety of factors contribute to the success of a project.

 This demands being perfectly organized and having all the necessary documents at your fingertips at any time.

-One of the best ways to organize your workflow and have all information in a single place is to use project managing software.
+One of the best ways to stay organized at work as a manager and have all information in a single place is to use project managing software.

 In Plaky, for instance, you can keep track of your team’s progress and have all your documents organized.

 You can easily assign tasks to team members and add due dates for every task.

 Also, you can switch to Kanban view and thus sort tasks according to their status – To Do, In progress, Review, or Done.

 This way, you will always be informed about the progress of each task and be able to identify potential problems.